 Here’s the new promotional Globe Media Group video.
 It brings the new GMG brand to vivid life and explores how The Globe delivers a unique client experience that focuses on the intersection of Audience, Context and Performance.

 Across the sales and editorial groups, I’m driving a renewed focus on CEM – Customer Experience Management.
-The goal is to ensure that every source of client contact – from information touch-points (such as the GlobeLink.ca website, booklet, video and new PPT deck) to proposal development to new conversation-starters (the Opportunities Calendar in the website) – effectively demonstrate how to form the strongest connection to Canada’s influencers, in partnership with The Globe.
+The goal is to ensure that every source of client contact – from information touch-points such as the GlobeLink.ca website, promotional booklet, new videos and new PPT deck) have consistent messaging impact.
+The messaging continues seamlessly into the internal proposal development process, focusing on effectively demonstrating to clients that they can form the strongest connection to Canada’s influencers, in partnership with The Globe.